1989 Ford Fiesta XR2 review: Retro Road Test

 For the Mk2 Fiesta XR2 (the one we’re driving here), Ford slotted in the 1.6-litre CVH engine from the larger Escort XR3.

 With a lowly 97hp, today’s Fiesta ST drivers have little to fear.
-But combine that output with a kerb weight of 893kg and you’ve got plenty of potential for fun.
-Not rocketship speed, admittedly – 0-62mph takes 10.2 seconds and a top speed is 112mph – but still fun.
+However, combine that output with a kerb weight of 893kg and you’ve got plenty of potential for fun.
+Not rocketship speed, admittedly – 0-62mph takes 10.2 seconds and a top speed is 112mph – but still a spirited drive.

 Sitting in the Fiesta XR2 on a rainy day, it feels tiny.
 There’s an upright, very 1980s and rather low-rent dashboard in front of me, then a short, near-horizontal bonnet.
 I feel that, if the windscreen wasn’t there, I could almost lean forward and touch the car in front of me.